opt-mod/opt-mod.github.io/index.md

 #### Background

 The carsharing system, which was original from Europe in mid nineteenth century, started gaining prominence in American since the 90's.
-Some early work has been conducted to learn the market for carsharing services, with focus to relate customer interest in such services to demographics [14], urban geography [15,16], and the quality of mobility service [17].The advancements of autonomous vehicle technology in recent years brought inspired car-sharing researchers to incorporate the unique functionality associated with self-driving cars, such as less variable cost and high routing flexibility, into the shared mobility models.
+Some early work has been conducted to learn the market for carsharing services, with focus to relate customer interest in such services to demographics [Brook], urban geography [Cervero, Stillwater], and the quality of mobility service [Lorimier].The advancements of autonomous vehicle technology in recent years brought inspired car-sharing researchers to incorporate the unique functionality associated with self-driving cars, such as less variable cost and high routing flexibility, into the shared mobility models.
 More light has been shed on the need to relocate empty vehicles in car sharing systems in couple of years.
-Some researchers used a user-based solution for rebalancing vehicles, where they considered the effect of economics incentives on drivers driving decision, while others assumes operational rebalancing power of the mobility service platform over individual drivers [19,20].
-Different approach ranges from agent-based models [21] to mathematical models [22].
+Some researchers used a user-based solution for rebalancing vehicles, where they considered the effect of economics incentives on drivers driving decision, while others assumes operational rebalancing power of the mobility service platform over individual drivers [Monica, Weikl].
+Different approach ranges from agent-based models [F. Ciari] to mathematical models [Jorge].
 However, the operational result from both ways close depend the cost of human labor resource and it may not be impartial to implement in real life.
 Therefore, considering automated vehicle become more demanding, since vehicles are capable of repositioning themselves.
 A more detailed literature review could be found in Spieser and Samaranayake's paper.